hardik10-debug/PRODIGY_CS_01-/README.md

 Remember to keep cipher.html file in a folder named "templates" in your python workspace python cipher.py  //command in terminal
 Open a web browser and go to http://localhost:5000.
+To see the output refer the "output video" file